 Once these forms are completed and sent back to the clinic, the initial consultation

 appointment is booked within 3 months.
 Due to the volume of referrals for ADHD

 received, this wait can be between 12-24 months.

 We DO NOT provide learning or psychoeducational assessments those are typically

 completed by a psychologist (via school or privately).

 Other services at our clinic - Sometimes we have other services working with our Paediatricians in our office.
-Sometimes staff from the Quinte Children’s Treatment Centre, or the QHC DVSARP (Domestic Violence and Sexual Assault Response Program) join our Paediatricians for specific appointments.
+Sometimes staff from the Quinte Children’s Treatment Centre, join our Paediatricians for specific appointments.